Group actions on stacks and applications to equivariant string topology for stacks: Abstract

 \section{Abstract}

-This paper is a continuations of the project initiated in \cite{BGNX}.
-We construct string operations on the $S^1$-equivariant homology of the (free) loop space $L\XX$ of an oriented differentiable stack $\XX$ and show that $H^{S^1}_{*+\dim\XX -2}(L\XX)$ is a graded Lie algebra.
+This paper is a continuations of the project initiated in~\cite{BGNX}.
+We construct string operations on the $S^1$-equivariant homology of the (free) loop space $\Lo\XX$ of an oriented differentiable stack $\XX$ and show that $H^{S^1}_{*+\dim\XX -2}(\Lo\XX)$ is a graded Lie algebra.
 In the particular case where $\XX$ is a 2-dimensional orbifold we give a Goldman-type description for the string bracket.
-To prove these results, we develop a machinery of (weak) group actions on topological stacks which should be of independent interest.
-We explicitly construct the quotient stack of a group acting on a stack and show that it is a topological stack.
+To prove these results, we develop a general machinery of (weak) group actions on topological stacks which should be of independent interest.
+We explicitly construct the quotient stack of a group acting on a stack and show that it is a topological stack and further geometric if $\XX$ is geometric.
 Then use its homotopy type to define equivariant (co)homology for stacks, transfer maps, and so on.